juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 </filter>
 ```

-At the same time, the following parser plugin can be added to the Fluentd configuration file:
+And add the following parser plugin to the Fluentd configuration file:

 ```html
 <filter kubernetes.**>